jlevy/lft/README.md

   Accidental complexity arises not from nature or from human desires but from the engineering process.

-  *Engineers should try to avoid or reduce accidental complexity.*
+  Engineers should *avoid or reduce accidental complexity*.

 <div class="boxed-text">